 Dear Diary,

 A few turbulent days lie behind us.
-Between Easter week, visiting family and a panic attack, there is my carer who has lost touch with reality and, as a result, the spontaneous induction of two new carers.
-The first one yesterday in the late evening - some would call it "night" if you're not done until 1:00 a.m. - and the other one tomorrow first thing in the morning.
-Nope, coming to rest is not available at the moment.
+Between Easter week, a family visit and a panic attack, my carer has lost touch with reality and, as a result, two new carers have spontaneously started work.
+The first one yesterday in the late evening - some would call it „night“ if you don't finish until 1.00 a.m. - and the other one tomorrow first thing in the morning.
+No, resting is currently not available.

 And although I am told from all sides that it's not my fault if one of my carers is now in serious trouble, I can't help thinking again and again about where we went so off track and when it started to get so terribly out of hand.
 Could I have prevented it?
 Am I to blame after all?
 You're saying it's not my fault?
 I'm aware of that.
 Nevertheless, he is a kind-hearted person and I am 100%ig convinced that he would do anything to reverse what happened.
 Unfortunately, that's not possible.
 One panic attack cannot be reversed.
 Neither can two panic attacks.